 Coverage is approximately 10m2 per litre (so 25m2 for a 2.5L tin) Touch dry in 1 hour, recoatable after 2-4 hours.
 You may need to allow a tad longer in cool or damp conditions.
 Do not apply at temperatures below 5°C, that’s a bit chilly.

 Usually not.
 COAT paint is considered self-priming and has excellent coverage, so it will easily tackle regular walls and trim in two coats.
 We do sell a water-based primer for UPVC, bare metal or unstable and glossy surfaces though - where the paint just needs that stable surface to adhere properly.
 And if you’re painting brand new plaster or unpainted trim, you'll need to apply a mist coat first - slightly watered down emulsion - before finishing with your COAT colour.

 If you’ve ever found yourself down the paint aisles in a DIY shop completely losing the will, looking at thousands of tiny colour chips, we hear you.
 Less is more.
-We’ve spent the last 12 months curating the perfect 36 colours for all your interior projects - meaning, we’ve done the hard work so you don’t have to.
+We make it our job to curate the perfect range of 91 colours for all your interior projects - to spare you the hard work.
 Our colours have personality and only make the palette if we would paint it and be proud of the finish in our own homes.
-At COAT, we believe you’re the expert, you know your style.
-Whatever look or feel you’re after, a COAT colour will ensure you’re on trend and part of a community improving their living space one room at a time.